Challenge: fighting CO₂

 Employee engagement challenges : rewards for innovative projects

-As EDF believes in the creativity of its employees, every year for the past six years, the EDF Pulse in-house awards have honoured those employees behind one of eight of the most innovative projects in four categories: low-carbon generation, clients and regions, health and safety and risk prevention, and the Group’s transformation.
+As EDF believes in the creativity of its employees, every year for the past seven years, the EDF Pulse in-house awards have honoured those employees behind one of the most innovative projects in areas related to the Group’s strategy: low-carbon generation, clients and territories, health and safety and risk prevention, industrial performance, digital transformation, simplification and empowerment.